-WHAT and WHEN is a rehearsal dinner?
+What and when is a rehearsal dinner?

-WHY do people do a rehearsal dinner?
+Why do people do a rehearsal dinner?

 The rehearsal dinner may be on the first chances for the couple’s extended family to meet.
 It should be a relaxing time with good food, drinks, and conversation with the most important people from your wedding day.
-This is also a great time for anyone who wanted to give a speech at your wedding, but timeline didn’t allow for it to get up and say their piece.
+This is also a great time for anyone who wanted to give a speech at your wedding, but the timeline didn’t allow for it to get up and say their peace.
 It is also a good time to pass out any gifts to parents of the couple or wedding party.

-WHO attends the Rehearsal Dinner?
+Who attends the Rehearsal Dinner?

 Start your guest list with the following VIPs: